 “I take great pleasure in introducing myself and meeting the other Homeowners.
 There’s a mixture of very interesting people including one or two retired headmasters and a whole range of people, all very interesting to talk to.”

-There are also a number of social activities on offer at The Sailings, all of which have been adapted to maintain social distancing and keep Homeowners safe.
+There are also a number of social activities on offer, all of which have been adapted to maintain social distancing and keep Homeowners safe.
 There’s a weekly movie night, which is held on a big screen in the restaurant, a weekly quiz night and a regular book club.

-On warmer days and evenings Jim has enjoyed making the most of his balcony, which overlooks the landscaped gardens and summer house at The Sailings.
+On warmer days and evenings Jim has enjoyed making the most of his balcony, which overlooks the landscaped gardens and summer house.

 “I have a beautiful wrap-around balcony and it’s truly wonderful.
 The apartment, as far as I’m concerned is the best apartment in the whole of Southport and Churchtown.
 It’s absolutely marvellous.
 It’s really luxurious.